zartbot/draft-quic-sr/draft-zartbot-sr-udp.md

 {: #srh-format title="SRoU Header"}

 Magic Number:
-      1 Byte field with ALL ZERO.
+      1 Byte field
+      For QUIC: could set to ALL ZERO to diffenciate with original header.
+      For IPSec: could set to Non-ZERO value and avoid SPI allocation in this range.

 SRoU Length:
       1 Byte, The byte length of a SRoU header.